Pliny the Elder - Carrots A.D. 77

 The Natural History of Pliny

 Naturalis Historia (Latin for "Natural History") is an encyclopedia

-written circa AD 77 by Pliny the Elder.
+written circa AD 77 by the a Roman author, a naturalist and natural philosopher, Pliny the Elder.

 It is one of the largest single works to have survived from the Roman empire to

 the modern day, and was one of the first reference works developed in the

 Classical period to examine natural and man-made objects, both organic and

 mineral, as well as many natural phenomena.
 It became a model for all later

 encyclopedias in terms of the breadth of subject matter examined, the need to